-Persian-Style Vegetable Soup with Herb Pesto and Crispy Shallots
+Persian-Style Vegetable Soup With Herb Pesto and Crispy Shallots

-- Reserve 1/3 cup of the drained chickpeas and set aside.
+Reserve ⅓ cup of the drained chickpeas and set aside.
 Add the remaining chickpeas and the diced zucchini to the soup.
 Cook until the zucchini are tender, about 20 minutes more.
 Taste for salt.
 The soup can be made to this point ahead of time.

-- To prepare the herb pesto.
-Chop together the parsley, dill and cilantro.
+To prepare the herb pesto: Chop together the parsley, dill and cilantro.
 When roughly chopped, add the pistachios and roughly chop them into the herbs.
 Add a tablespoon of the remaining olive oil and a pinch of salt.
 Chop them into the herbs and pistachios until a rough paste forms.
-Scrape from the board into a small bowl and stir in the remaining 2 tablespoons of olive oil, and the teaspoon of lemon juice if using.
+Scrape from the board into a small bowl, and stir in the remaining 2 tablespoons of olive oil and the teaspoon of lemon juice, if using.
 Set aside.

-- To serve: ladle the soup into bowls.
+To serve: Ladle the soup into bowls.
 Scatter with crumbled feta, followed by a small dollops of the herb pesto, and then top with the crispy shallots and chickpeas.

 If you are vegan, simply sub out the feta cheese for a vegan substitute — there are some decent ones out there — or simply pass.
 The onions and pesto are delicious on their own.